Bowfishing combines archery and fishing, rapidly gaining popularity as an outdoor activity.

 1. Compound Bows

-- Features: High power, precision, and adjustable draw weights allow for customization to match your target and skill level.
+- Features: High power, precision, and adjustable draw weights allow customization to match your target and skill level.

 - Best For If you’re an experienced bow fisher looking for efficiency and performance, this is for you — especially when bow fishing for tougher species like gar or catfish.